Physics-Based Learning for Robotic Environmental Sensing

-It is impossible in practice to obtain noiseless readings as assumed in Proposition \ref{prop:CLT}.
-Thus, we consider a measurement model for $u(x)$ with additive Gaussian noise $\epsilon_u \sim \ccalN(0, \sigma_u^2(x))$.
+In practice, it is impossible to obtain noiseless samples as assumed in Proposition \ref{prop:CLT}.
+Thus, we consider a measurement model for $u(x)$ with additive Gaussian noise $\epsilon_u \sim \ccalN(0, \sigma_u^2(x))$; see Section \ref{sec:measM} for justification.
 Specifically, let $y_u(x) \in \reals$ denote a measurement of the first mean velocity component at a location $x$ given by

 Then $y_u(x)$ is also a GP

 with the following kernel function